ReagentX/500pwn/README.md

 500pwn
 ======

-  A super simple client and iOS app that circumvents 500px's user registration and allow those accounts to favorite and vote on a specific photo.
+  A super simple PoC iOS app that circumvents 500px's user registration and allow those accounts to favorite and vote on a specific photo.
 This is for demonstration purposes only – I really want 500px to fix this bug.

   Huge thanks to @ChristopoulosZ for helping me out, both with the network sniffing and the HTML-scraping libraries.
 You're awesome, dude.